-Senators beginning effort to repeal Iraq War authorization
+Senators take first step in repealing Iraq War authorization

 “The repeal of this authorization of use the use of military force does not mean the United States has become a pacifist nation,” Durbin said.
 “It means that the United States is going to be a constitutional nation and the premise of our Founding Fathers will be respected.”

 It’s unclear whether leaders in the Republican-controlled House would bring the bill up for a vote.
-Forty-nine House Republicans supported the legislation two years ago, but current House Speaker Kevin McCarthy, R-Calif., opposed it.
+Forty-nine House Republicans supported the legislation when then-majority Democrats held a vote two years ago, but current House Speaker Kevin McCarthy, R-Calif., opposed it.

 Senate Republicans are also split on the legislation.
 While several GOP senators have endorsed it, opponents argue that the repeal could project weakness to U.S. enemies.
-Some have also pointed out that President Donald Trump’s administration cited the 2002 Iraq war resolution as part of its legal justification for a 2020 U.S. drone strike that killed Iranian Gen. Qassim Soleimani.
+They have pointed out that President Donald Trump’s administration cited the 2002 Iraq war resolution as part of its legal justification for a 2020 U.S. drone strike that killed Iranian Gen. Qassim Soleimani.

-If the Senate, as expected, votes to move forward Thursday with the legislation, senators could spend up to two weeks considering it.
-Republicans who oppose the repeal are expected to offer amendments.
+Senators could spend up to two weeks considering the measure as Republicans who oppose the repeal are expected to offer amendments.

 In the statement of policy, the White House said Biden would work with Congress to replace the authorizations with “a narrow and specific framework more appropriate to protecting Americans from modern terrorist threats.”
 It said the president want to ensure that Congress “has a clear and thorough understanding of the effect of any such action and of the threats facing U.S. forces, personnel, and interests around the world.”